-Fiona coordinates effective media coverage and photo opportunities for IGG.
-She writes the weekly email newsletter and manages IGG’s website and social media outlets.
+The Communications Officer coordinates effective media coverage and photo opportunities for IGG.
+She writes the fortnightly email newsletter and manages IGG’s website and social media outlets.
 She advises on PR strategy and is also responsible for launches of events, badges and programme materials.

 Lisa is IGG’s designated child and adult protection person who deals with all child/adult protection issues within IGG.
 She supports IGG members, Leaders and Unit Helpers in respect of any aspect covered in our Code of Ethics.
 Lisa is responsible for handling all concerns and/or complaints that may arise within the organisation and deals directly with members and non-members to help resolve the issues, from queries up to disclosures.
 Lisa is also responsible for administering the IGG screening process, including Garda Vetting and acting as Liaison Person on behalf of IGG.